 This story is an excerpt from Cold Tales, by Virgilio Piñera, translated by Mark Schafer.

 Virgilio Piñera (August 4, 1912, Cárdenas, Cuba—October 18, 1979, Havana) was a playwright, short-story writer, poet, and essayist who became famous for his work as well as for his highly bohemian lifestyle.
 His best collections are Cuentos Fríos (1956, Cold Tales) and Pequeñas maniobras (1963, Little Maneuvers).
 Piñera’s stories blend the fantastic with the grotesque, with touches of paranoia, and even with madness. [via Britannica]

 Mark Schafer has translated poetry, novels, short stories, and essays by many Latin American authors, including Alberto Ruy Sánchez, Virgilio Piñera, Jesús Gardea, Antonio José Ponte, and Sonia Rivera-Valdés.

-Featured image from the series “Riviera” by John Brian King.
+Featured image from the series “Sick City” by John Brian King.